brandynlucca/AcousticScattering.jl/docs/src/gallery/examples/pressure.md

 # [Pressure inside and around a particle](@id gallery-pressure)

 A plane wave travels along +x through a fluid particle.
-Color shows the real part of total pressure, normalized by incident amplitude; the circle marks the interface.
+Color shows the real part of total pressure, normalized by incident amplitude.
+The circle marks the interface.

 ```@example gallery_pressure
 using AcousticScattering